Drusciliana/ASCII-Joy/README.md

 ****** Vicrelant for the use of the monster data tables from his addon.

 * 1.3.0 Changes * - Added Alliance Windows (read warning).
 Pet's target tracked if it differs than your own.
+* 1.3.1 Fix * - Fixed issue with losing combat animations (very odd) when using a pet.
+Lightened pet HP bar.
 * Known Issues * - Party Members set to Anonymous make their stats look weird, or dead, or faraway sometimes.

 * OVERVIEW *